 Getting around: trains, buses & the Sofia metro 🚇

-- Buy bus tickets at stations or well-known kiosks
+- Buy bus tickets at stations, kiosks, or tap your card on board

 🗺️ Tips for Smooth Travel: Fast Track or Normal Security: Is it Worth the Extra Expense?